 In principle, every foreigner has the possibility to be accommodated in one of the reception facilities.
-Those who have clear aspirations to attempt to irregularly cross to Croatia, Hungary and Romania are usually allowed to reside in the Reception Centres close to the border with said countries.
-UASC are all placed in Šid Asylum Centre although may briefly stay in other centres, as detailed below.
+Also those who did not wish to lodge an application in Serbia and instead wished to attempt to crossing into Croatia, Hungary and Romania were usually allowed to reside in the Reception Centres close to the border with said countries.
+UASC are all placed in Šid Asylum Centre, although they may briefly stay in other centres, as detailed below.

-If the asylum seeker possesses their own financial assets, they may stay outside the reception facilities at their own cost, and exclusively with prior consent of the Asylum Office, which shall be given after the asylum application has been lodged.
-The current legal framework does not contain any provision on the obligation of asylum seekers to disclose their resources to Serbian asylum authorities.
-Exceptionally, consent may also be given beforehand, if that is required for reasons of security of a foreigner whose intention to seek asylum has been registered.840 Thus, in practice, the asylum seeker usually has to wait to lodge an asylum application and then submit the request to stay at a private address which will be included in their ID card as their place of residence.
+If the asylum seeker has the financial means to do so, they may stay outside the reception facilities at their own cost, and exclusively with the prior consent of the Asylum Office, which shall be given after the asylum application has been lodged.
+The current legal framework does not contain any provision on the obligation of asylum seekers to disclose their resources to the asylum authorities.
+Exceptionally, consent may also be given beforehand, if that is required for reasons of security of a foreigner whose intention to seek asylum has been registered.
+Thus, in practice, the asylum seeker usually has to wait to lodge an asylum application and then submit the request to stay at a private address, which will be included in their ID card as their place of residence.
 The living conditions in many Asylum and Reception centres are unsatisfactory.
-On 31 December 2022, 80 asylum seekers were residing in private accommodation, while 62 UASCs were accommodated in RC Šid, RC Preševo and AC Tutin.841
+On 31 December 2022, 80 asylum seekers were residing in private accommodation, while this data is not available for 2023.
+In 2023, 81 UASCs were accommodated in RC Šid.
+41